Police raid: Asylum seekers

-In September 2005, Manuelo Bravo killed himself following a Dawn Raids.
+In September 2005, Manuelo Bravo killed himself following his arrest in a dawn raid.
 He and his son (13) were detained in Yarl's Wood Immigration Removal Centre where he had been threatened with deportation to Angola, where he feared his life was in danger as other family members had been killed there.

 Scotland

 Asylum-seekers

 Dawn raids have become a regular feature in the arrest of asylum seekers in Scotland.
 These have caused a great deal of controversy and pressure has been brought to bear on the Scottish Executive to end the practise.
 Several support groups have been set up to oppose the practice of dawn raids, including the Glasgow Girls, the UNITY centre in Ibrox and No Border Network which campaigns under the slogan of "No one is illegal".

 There has been speculation that the practice may be coming to an end for asylum seekers following criticisms from a wide range of people.
 On 1 February 2007 the deputy First Minister, Nichol Stephen condemned the practise of dawn raids describing them as "unacceptable and unnecessary."
 Some have speculated that this is part of a wider change in tactics on the issue of asylum, moving away from dawn raiding asylum seekers, to detaining families at reporting centres; however, dawn raids have continued.